OwlSoul/DanteTrafficMonitor/README.md

 ## Running the script
 There are currently two scripts to run traffic monitor on the same machine dante server itself runs.\
 \
-"*dante-trafmon-start*" starts the traffic monitor server (under dante_trafmon user).
+"*dante-trafmon-start*" starts the traffic monitor server (under dante_trafmon user), and will also run "tail" command to supply the log as well.
 The start script is recommended to be run under superuser.\
 \
 "*dante-trafmon-stop*" stops the traffic monitor server, and is also recommended to be run under superuser (to stop "tail" command as well).